-The Trustees shall, at the start of each calendar year, having reviewed the available funds and
+The Trustees shall, at the end of each calendar year, having reviewed the available funds and known

-known impending work, determine the maximum level of grant to be paid from the fund during the year.
+impending work, determine the maximum level of grant to be paid from the fund during the ensuing year;

 The grant payable shall be assessed as a proportion of the final invoice cost of the project.